Baptist Lui Ming Choi Secondary School

-Whole School Approach: Academics, Guidance and Discipline, Activity, Gospel.

 School ethos

-Under the Hong Kong Baptist Convention, the school was founded by the Lui Ming Choi Foundation.
-It is one of the five secondary schools operating under the supervision of the Convention.
-The School’s motto is "明道致知" in Chinese, derived from the idea of Zhu Xi, a Confucianist in Song Dynasty and incorporated this into Christian belief, which means understanding God’s teachings to become wise and intellectual.
+Under the Baptist Convention of Hong Kong, the school was founded by the Lui Ming Choi Foundation.
+It is one of the five secondary schools operating under the supervision of the convention.
+The school's motto is "明道致知" in Chinese, derived from the idea of Zhu Xi, a Confucianist in the Song dynasty and incorporated this into Christian belief, which means understanding God’s teachings to become wise and intellectual.
 This concludes the expectation for its graduates.

-Though the School holds the spread of the Gospel to be one of its missions, the atmosphere is relatively open and liberal, not only in the religious aspect, but also the socio-political.
-Till to date, the School and its Student Union hold memorial service and activities concerning the Tiananmen Square protests and June Fourth Movement which happened in mainland China, 1989.
+Though the school holds the spread of the Gospel to be one of its missions, its culture and atmosphere remains relatively open and liberal in the socio-political aspect.
+The school and its Student Union had previously held memorial service and activities concerning the Tiananmen Square protests and June Fourth Movement which happened in mainland China, 1989.

 Campus

 Situated at the bank of Shing Mun River, the campus development is restrained.
 Nonetheless, the school extended the new wing in 1999 and undertook renovation and classroom reshuffle in order to facilitate the setting up of its multimedia laboratory and language laboratory.
 In the construction plan, a roof garden was included.
 The building of garden expanded the very limited space in where casual activities or even relaxation for students and staff could be taken place.
 Apart from classrooms and congregation hall, the school equips with science laboratories, playgrounds, rooms for various kinds of art, language and multimedia facilities for modern education.
 The school applied to Education Bureau (EDB) in 2007 for a new campus site reserved under the Kowloon-Canton Railway Corporation Tai Wai Maintenance Centre Property Development Project, but lost to Shatin Tsung Tsin Secondary School.
 In February 2015, the construction project of a new annex was approved by the Financial Committee of the Legco.
 The Project commenced on 28 December 2015 and will be finished in 2018.
 The government burdened around 150 million dollars for the construction project.